A wonderful thing about tea is its great variety. A wide range of different colors, flavors, and aromas; all coming from the same plant.

 Yellow tea is available in relatively small quantities outside of China.
 Thus, it’s considered to be rare.

-Post-fermented tea starts out similar to green tea, but at the end it is aged.
+Post-fermented tea, also called dark tea, starts out similar to green tea but at the end it is aged.
 The aging can last from several months, to many years.

 During the aging process this tea undergoes fermentation (in this case, a chemical reaction involving microbial activity) and not just oxidation as in other types of teas.

 The most famous post-fermented tea is pu-erh.
-Sometimes you’ll hear people using the word pu-erh to refer to post-fermented teas in general.
+Sometimes you’ll hear people using the word pu-erh to refer to post-fermented teas in general but it’s not right to do so because pu-erh only comes from the Yunnan region in China.

 What’s your favorite type of tea?